russross/automata/README.md

 ### Edge colors

-You can changes edge colors using:
+You can change edge colors using:

     rededges;
     blueedges;